 When it comes to getting up and getting out, the one thing I did a lot of in Southern California was horseback riding.
-My riding buddy, Nancy, was always ready to hitch up and trailer out so we were off on a different adventure almost every weekend.
+My riding buddy, Nancy, was always ready to hitch up and trailer out for a trail ride so we were off on a different adventure almost every weekend.
 The eight weeks after my surgery, in the spring of 2014, was about the only time I didn’t ride and I couldn’t wait for my doctor to give me the go ahead to get back in the saddle.

 I had a lot of riding buddies in Southern California and at least someone in the group had been to almost every riding destination within a few hours’ drive and knew the trails.
 Trails were easy to find online and trail maps for the very well-marked trails were available.
 I haven’t found that to be the case here in Northern California.

 My friend and riding buddy, Kelly, moved here about three years before I did.
 She looked for other riders but they have been hard to find.
 In Southern California, most horses are boarded at stables making it easy to connect.
 Even though my horse was boarded on private property, it was a small equestrian community.
 Here, it seems most horses are kept on private property and there aren’t many stables.
 How do you find and connect with these people, especially when you are new to the area?
 The most success we’ve had was finally, last year, discovering and joining a local equestrian Meetup group.